-Almost every country has detailed rules on the amount of cash one can take in or out a country.
-Why do countries have strict regulations on cash-taking during border exit/entry?
-That because they need to know exactly the purpose of that cash, where it comes from and where it goes.
+Almost every country has certain laws regarding the quantity of cash that can be brought into or out of the country.
+Why do nations have strict cash-taking restrictions while crossing borders?
+That’s because they need to know exactly what that money is for, where it came from, and where it’s going.

-A traveler takes excessive cash with him or her and fails to declare at the Customs, the Customs inspectors will suspect the money as ill-gotten one and think it will be used for other illegal purposes like money laundering.
+If a traveler has too much cash with him or her and fails to report it at Customs, the inspectors will presume the money is illegally obtained and will be used for other illegal reasons, such as money laundering.

 Travelers entering China with no more than the equivalent of 5,000 US dollars don’t have to declare.
 More than the equivalent of 5,000 US dollars, should be written to declare at the time of entry.
 Multiple round trips in one day and short-term multiple round trips are not included.
 There is no upper limit for travelers’ foreign currency cash.

-- One carries the foreign currency cash out of the country and doesn’t exceed the amount of the foreign currency cash in the latest entry, he or she does not need to apply for the Permit for Taking Foreign Currency out of the Customs Territory.
+– If a person carries foreign currency cash out of the country and does not exceed the amount of foreign currency cash in the most recent entry, he or she does not need to apply for a Permit to Take Foreign Currency out of the Customs Territory.

-– If the amount of money carried by the person leaving the country is between USD 5,000 and USD 10,000 of the equivalent value, he or she shall apply to the bank for a carrying permit, which shall be issued by the bank with its seal on it.
-The customs will not release those who carry foreign currency of more than 10,000 equivalent USD in total with more than one carrying permits.
+– If the individual leaving the country carries between USD 5,000 and USD 10,000 in equivalent value, he or she must apply to the bank for carrying permission, which must be provided by the bank and have its seal.

-A: The Chinese customs currently has no regulations on payment documents like the bill, traveler’s cheque, international credit card, and bank deposit certificate.
-In other words, currently, these are allowed to carry to pass.
+Current Chinese customs restrictions do not apply to payment documents such as bills, traveler’s checks, international credit cards, and bank deposit certificates.
+In other words, these are currently permitted to pass.

 Featured Photo By Wikipedia.com